-Pursuant to review, the DMAC will provide a recommendation to the Minister of Finance on whether to authorise the proposed on-lending arrangement.
+Pursuant to review, the DMAC will provide a recommendation to the Minister of Finance on whether to consent to the proposed sub-national direct borrowing.
 This is consistent with the DMS and the Public Financial Management Act (PFMA) that requires all Government borrowing proposals to go through the DMAC process.